OpenKneeboard/OpenKneeboard/docs/troubleshooting/elevation.md

 - running software as administrator - or worse, with UAC turned off - can cause problems with other applications, including the operating system itself, which can onlyreasonably  be fixed by reinstalling Windows
     - among other problems, it can change permissions so that in the future, you *must* run as Administrator
     - when combined with the known-crash-causing-bugs that can only be fixed by Microsoft, this gets you in a situation where you "must" run as Administrator, but you also "must not".
 The only way to avoid these issues are to never run as Administrator
+- because of its need to communicate with multiple other processes (IPC), OpenKneeboard is particularly sensitive to the kinds of issues that running as Administrator or with UAC off can cause.
+Among other things, this includes the game, VR runtime, and tablet drivers.
+Many of these are not tested or designed to work as Administrator or with UAC off.
 - independent of OpenKneeboard, it's simply a giant security risk, especially if you play multiplayer games where servers can provide code that runs on your computer (e.g. as part of 'custom missions')
 - even if there weren't these concrete issues, I am not willing to spend any more of my free time looking into issues that are caused by a configuration that has been discouraged since 2007, and is a bad idea.